-We need to create mailing labels in our practical life almost everyday.
+We need to create mailing labels in our practical life almost every day.
 It becomes easier when we use Excel to do this because Excel offers very easy ways to create mailing labels within some moments.
-By studying how to create mailing labels in Excel, we can create mailing labels easily
+By studying how to create mailing labels in Excel, we can create mailing labels easily.

-We need to follow the steps below to create mailing labels in Excel.
+In this article, we will show you how to create mailing labels in Excel.
+To do this you need to follow the steps below to create mailing labels in Excel.

 Step 01: Prepare Address List

-We’ll first make our dataset named as Mailing List of Citizens.
+We’ll first make our dataset named Mailing List of Citizens.
 This dataset has columns with headers as First name, Last Name, City, State, and Profession.

 Secondly, go to Formulas > select Define Name from the Define Names group.